Ocean acidification: Decrease in saturation state

-Here Ω is the product of the concentrations (or activities) of the reacting ions that form the mineral (Ca^{2+} and CO_{3}^{2−}), divided by the apparent solubility product at equilibrium (K_{sp}), that is, when the rates of precipitation and dissolution are equal.
+Here Ω is the product of the concentrations (or activities) of the reacting ions that form the mineral (Ca2+ and CO3(2−)), divided by the apparent solubility product at equilibrium (K_{sp}), that is, when the rates of precipitation and dissolution are equal.
 In seawater, dissolution boundary is formed as a result of temperature, pressure, and depth, and is known as the saturation horizon.
-Above this saturation horizon, Ω has a value greater than 1, and CaCO_{3} does not readily dissolve.
+Above this saturation horizon, Ω has a value greater than 1, and CaCO3 does not readily dissolve.
 Most calcifying organisms live in such waters.
-Below this depth, Ω has a value less than 1, and CaCO_{3} will dissolve.
+Below this depth, Ω has a value less than 1, and CaCO3 will dissolve.
 The carbonate compensation depth is the ocean depth at which carbonate dissolution balances the supply of carbonate to sea floor, therefore sediment below this depth will be void of calcium carbonate.
-Increasing levels, and the resulting lower pH of seawater, decreases the concentration of CO_{3}^{2−} and the saturation state of CaCO_{3} therefore increasing CaCO_{3} dissolution.
+Increasing levels, and the resulting lower pH of seawater, decreases the concentration of CO3(2−) and the saturation state of CaCO3 therefore increasing CaCO3 dissolution.

 Calcium carbonate most commonly occurs in two common polymorphs (crystalline forms): aragonite and calcite.
 Aragonite is much more soluble than calcite, so the aragonite saturation horizon, and aragonite compensation depth, is always nearer to the surface than the calcite saturation horizon.
 This also means that those organisms that produce aragonite may be more vulnerable to changes in ocean acidity than those that produce calcite.
 Ocean acidification and the resulting decrease in carbonate saturation states raise the saturation horizons of both forms closer to the surface.
-This decrease in saturation state is one of the main factors leading to decreased calcification in marine organisms because the inorganic precipitation of CaCO_{3} is directly proportional to its saturation state and calcifying organisms exhibit stress in waters with lower saturation states.
+This decrease in saturation state is one of the main factors leading to decreased calcification in marine organisms because the inorganic precipitation of CaCO3 is directly proportional to its saturation state and calcifying organisms exhibit stress in waters with lower saturation states.